Hinduism and Sikhism: Animal sacrifice

 The rituals of animal sacrifices are mentioned in some of the Hindu scriptures such as Vedas.
 Hindu texts dated to 1st millennium BC, initially mention meat as food, then evolve to suggestions that only meat obtained through ritual sacrifice can be eaten, thereafter evolving to the stance that one should eat no meat because it hurts animals, with verses describing the noble life as one that lives on flowers, roots and fruits alone.
 The late Vedic era literature (pre-500 BCE) condemns all killings of men, cattle, birds and horses, and prays to god Agni to punish those who kill.

 Sikhism rejects the concept of sacrificing animals to appease God.
 Guru Gobind Singh prohibited consumption of any meat obtained through religious sacrifice of animals (Kutha meat).
 Some Nihangs and Hazoori Sikhs still do animal sacrifice.

-Sutak and Patak

-In Hinduism, Sutak is impurity associated with birth of a child and Patak is impurity associated with death of someone in the house.

-Guru Nanak condemned such notions of pollution/impurity.

 Beliefs regarding eclipse

-According to Hinduism, Rahu is responsible for causing an Eclipse.
-During Eclipse, cooked food should not be consumed.
-Hindus wash off in the Ganges River (which is believed to be spiritually cleansing) directly following an eclipse to clean themselves.
+According to Hinduism, Rahu is responsible for causing an eclipse.
+During an eclipse, cooked food should not be consumed.
+Hindus wash off in the Ganges river (which is believed to be spiritually cleansing) directly following an eclipse to clean themselves.

 Guru Nanak, when he went to Kurukshetra, asserted that Solar Eclipse is just a natural phenomenon and that bathing in the holy tank, giving alms, and so on to mitigate the effects of solar eclipse is nothing but blind faith.

-Demonic possession

-As per beliefs in many Hindu traditions, people can be possessed by bhuts or prets, restless and often malignant beings roughly analogous to ghosts, and to a lesser extent, demons.

-Sikhs do not have a belief in demonic possession.
-In fact, exorcism is considered a violation of Sikh Code of Conduct.

 Yajna

 Yajna refers in Hinduism to any ritual done in front of a sacred fire, often with mantras.
 Yajna has been a Vedic tradition, described in a layer of Vedic literature called Brahmanas, as well as Yajurveda.

-There is no concept of Hawans and Yagyas in the Sikh religion.
+There is no concept of havana and yajna in the Sikh religion.